amzn/amazon-pay-sdk-java/README.md

 ```

  Your Login and Pay with Amazon keys are
- available in your Seller Central account
+ available in your Seller Central account.

+ >It is recommended that you use environment variables
+ when storing your keys on your server.
+Storing your
+ keys in a config file, database, or source code are
+ not recommended but acceptable.

 ```java
 String merchantId = "YOUR_MERCHANT_ID";